scriptcs/scriptcs-samples/README.md

 # scriptcs samples

 This repository is a collection of `scriptcs` samples.

+**Note**: to use samples that use HttpListener (Web API, ServiceStack, Nancy) you need to run CMD with elevation!

 ## Submit your own!
 We are always looking for new, interesting samples and use cases!